evelikov92/mysql-qbuilder/README.md

 ```

 ## What You get from that module
-All common cases to use the query `clauses`
+All common cases to use the `sql query clauses`
 ---
 * `SELECT`
 * * `SELECT ADD`